 I had a blast creating all the detail and seeing this little guy come to life.
 You know he had to be a stylin’ bear. tsk.
-And, I’ll be honest that my jaw-dropped when I put his clothes on.
-I didn’t measure or do any figuring to make them fit.
-I created and thought that I could adapt the clothing later.
+And, talk about jaw-drop!
+I didn’t measure or do any alterations to make the clothes fit.
+However, I thought that I could adapt the clothing later.
 I didn’t have to change a stitch.

 Now, don’t you forget that reclaimed barn beam bench he’s sitting on.
-I am delighted how easy that was to create too.
+I am delighted how easy that is to create too.
 I thoroughly expected some hang-ups, but it went just as planned. whew!